Price rises Jun 23 Get Starter for $10/mo before it becomes $11/mo Only soon left

 Step 1: Scaffold the Worker

-Install the ntn CLI globally, log in, and scaffold a new Worker:
+Install the Notion CLI and create a new Worker project:

 ntn workers new